Downtown Alive will return this summer with free concerts in Reading, PA!

 The concerts will take place rain or shine.
-Only severe thunderstorms would delay the shows.
+Only severe thunderstorms would delay or force cancellation of the shows.

 How do I buy tickets?

 You don’t have to!
-There are no tickets; Each concert is a free and open event to the public.
+Each concert is free and open to the public.

 Is the concert series family friendly?